qiskit-community/qiskit-experiments/docs/GUIDELINES.md

 ### General formatting guidelines

-* For experiments, documentation title should be just the name of the experiment.
+* For experiments, the documentation title should be just the name of the experiment.
 Use regular capitalization
 * Use headers, subheaders, subsubheaders etc. for hierarchical text organization.
 No need to number the headers